TheNickOfTime/handbrake-web/README.md

 #### Additional Workers

-To run additional workers, simply launch additional worker container instances on different machines by omitting the `handbrake-server` service from the example compose file. **Reminder** - It is recommended to run only one worker instance per machine, as a single worker will very likely push most CPUs to 100% utilization during transcoding.
+To run additional workers, simply launch additional worker container instances on different machines by omitting the `handbrake-server` service from the example compose file. **Reminder** - It is recommended to run only one worker instance per machine, as a single worker will very likely push most CPUs to 100% utilization during encoding.

 Because of this, your server instance must be reachable outside of the machine it is running on.
 In most cases the port mapping should make this work, but if you are running an additional firewall, ets. please configure accordingly.